All Products

 Background information

 Indexing is a method that is commonly used in databases to speed up query operations and greatly enhance the efficiency of data retrieval.
 However, each time data in a table is updated, the corresponding indexes must also be updated to reflect the changes.
 This can slow down write operations and reduce the overall efficiency of the database.
 In addition, indexes occupy the storage space of databases.
-Therefore, you must carefully consider the use of indexes and avoid creating an excessive number of indexes that may be unnecessary.
+Therefore, you must carefully consider the use of indexes to avoid excess or unnecessary indexes.

 The index diagnostics feature of PolarDB-X can help you identify unnecessary and inefficient indexes (including local indexes and global secondary indexes) in your database.
 This feature can also provide optimization suggestions to help you make necessary adjustments to the relevant indexes, such as deleting or rebuilding the indexes.
 This improves write performance and saves storage space without compromising query performance.